raydelpino29/BrickOut/README.md

 - Choose amongst 3 levels
 - Move paddle with arrow keys
-- Destroy bricks with certain number of hits with ball
+- Add power ups for random bricks
 - Add to score as bricks are destroyed
 - Have directions for game

 Bonus:

-- Have snake moving around bricks, which blocks ball
+- paddle increases speed as keys are held

 Wireframes